arp242/arp242.net/_posts/2018-04-10-go-testing-style.markdown

 Use subtests
 ------------

-Using subtests makes it easier to see what fails and, more importantly, easy to run just a single test.
+Using subtests makes it possible to run just a single test case from a table, as well as easily see which test *exactly* failed.
 Since subtests are comparatively new (Go 1.7, Oct 2016) many existing tests don’t use them, but they should be used for all new tests.

 I tend to simply use the test number if it’s obvious what is being tested, and add a test name if it’s not or if there are many test cases.